sozu-proxy/sozu/doc/design_motivation.md

 ### Configuration changes at runtime

-changing the proxy's configuration should be a routine task performed at runtime.
+Changing the proxy's configuration should be a routine task performed at runtime.
 We should not need to restart an entire process just to handle this.

 This means that configuration management must support dynamic changes, so it must be